The ITensor Software Library for Tensor Network Calculations: High Level Features: MPS and MPO Algorithms

-where for the sake of example we have shown specific values of the two most commonly used truncation parameters.
-The \verb|maxdim| parameter sets an upper limit on the bond dimension of the MPS after the truncation, whereas the \verb|cutoff| parameter allows the new bond dimension to be determined adaptively as long as the resulting truncation error remains below the value provided.
-Using a cutoff can allow the bond dimension to fall below the \verb|maxdim| when possible while still ensuring an accurate approximation of the original MPS.
+Another fundamental operation is truncating an MPS: computing another MPS of a smaller bond dimension which is as close to the original MPS as possible.
+For MPS such a truncation can be done optimally through various deterministic algorithms.
+Truncating an MPS \inlinenohighlight{psi} in ITensor can be done by calling: \begin{jlcodeblock} truncate!(psi;maxdim=500,cutoff=1E-8) \end{jlcodeblock} where for the sake of example we have shown specific values of the two most commonly used truncation parameters.
+The \inlinenohighlight{maxdim} parameter sets an upper limit on the bond dimension of the MPS after the truncation, whereas the \inlinenohighlight{cutoff} parameter allows the new bond dimension to be determined adaptively as long as the resulting truncation error remains below the value provided.
+Using a cutoff can allow the bond dimension to fall below the \inlinenohighlight{maxdim} when possible while still ensuring an accurate approximation of the original MPS.

-ITensor supports arithmetic involving MPS and MPOs to be performed using the \verb|add| function.
+ITensor supports arithmetic involving MPS and MPOs to be performed using the \inlinenohighlight{add} function.
 Performing exact sums can lead to quickly growing costs, so that one normally truncates the result by providing a truncation-error cutoff.
-For example, to add two MPS \verb|psi| and \verb|phi| one can call:
+For example, to add two MPS \inlinenohighlight{psi} and \inlinenohighlight{phi} one can call: \begin{jlcodeblock} eta = add(psi,phi;cutoff=1E-10) \end{jlcodeblock} and similarly for adding two MPOs.
+Currently this method uses a particular backend algorithm known as the ``density matrix'' algorithm \cite{densitymatrix} but other backends will be available in the future to select through an optional keyword argument.